 A machine capable of handling all terrains, with the power of an 1100cc Ducati engine.
 With 6.5 gallon fuel capacity and a sophisticated GPS system for long journeys.

-The WSM Adventure is built to order to your ergonomics and terrain preferences.
+The WSM Adventure is built to your ergonomics and terrain preferences.
 It is available as a dual sport model or with full off-road capabilities (as shown).
 Customization opportunities include color choice for paint and upholstery, the upgrade to full motocross suspension components, geometry set up, and the addition of panniers.

 “I designed the bike so it is light, with a powerful engine to do long trips with full off-road capabilities.
 Visually, I wanted to lend a 80s/90s aggressive rally look without giving up a bit of elegance.